 Read our full Microsoft Surface Go 2 review

-Despite sporting only minimal upgrades, the Book 3 is a solid addition to the Microsoft Surface family.
+Despite sporting only minimal upgrades over its predecessor, the Book 3 is a solid addition to the Microsoft Surface family.

 A gorgeous display, excellent keyboard and solid port selection provide the foundation for a great laptop experience.